Friskygote/Issix-mod/README.md

 [![libera manifesto](https://img.shields.io/badge/libera-manifesto-lightgrey.svg)](https://liberamanifesto.com)

-# Pierre
+# Issix
 A mod for Broken Dreams Correctional Center.
-Introduces Pierre (name will be changed later on for compatibility reasons) and his harem of sl- pets.
+Introduces Issix and his harem of s[l](https://kenashcorp.bandcamp.com/track/im-your-slave)- pets.

 # Existing content (assuming I don't get lazy before 1.0)
-- Pierre - a dragon-demon hybrid, he owns 3 pets, all of them have some story that you can uncover (and which may be expanded in the future)
+- Issix - a dragon-demon hybrid, he owns 3 pets, all of them have some story that you can uncover (and which may be expanded in the future)
  - Azazel - a feline breeding bitch
  - Hiisi - a canine pup
  - Lamia - a troubled fox
-- One quest that leads to your enslavement by Pierre (currently only implemented voluntary enslavement as a pet, this is a sweet type of enslavement), there are a bunch of fun elements in it, like figuring out an ASCII map or filling a questionnaire with a possible little twist
+- One quest that leads to your enslavement by Issix (currently only implemented voluntary enslavement as a pet, this is a sweet type of enslavement), there are a bunch of fun elements in it, like figuring out an ASCII map or filling a questionnaire with a possible little twist
 - Each pet has their own mechanic that increases their trust/affection towards the player
 - Finally, voluntary enslavement, if you eventually get enslaved it may make your game a bit more difficult
-- Skill tree? (currently no idea how this is going to be implemented)
+- Some branches of choices and situations.
+Mod offers some unique branches in few places that can change from play-through to play-through.

 # Goals
 ## Mod's audience
 Mod is directed pretty much exclusively at players who are submissive.
 In game there are already a bunch of ways the player can effectively submit to other creatures - recentlishly added hypnokink is a great example of that, Tavi's questline also has a route/revolves around player submitting to Tavi as their pet.
 Those things are wonderful and I love them, but in-game slave system is definitely directed at dominant players.
 This mod tries to address that by adding a character that can enslave **the player**.

 ## Slavery
 I think there is a reason why there are dozens of harem-management games where player becomes harem's owner and manages slave instead of being one.
 I think in large part there isn't much of a way to make the player be a slave and keep the gameplay entertaining.
 If becoming a slave means less choice - the game may become boring.
-In this mod I'm trying my best to still feel like player is enslaved while at the same time let them continue playing the game.
+In this mod I'm trying my best to still feel like player is enslaved while at the same time let them continue playing the game with full functionality.
 This is not an easy task to do, but probably better than eternity of being stuck in one time playing card game with another pet.

 ## Planned content
 Mod is driven by BDCC players [giving](https://github.com/Friskygote/Issix-mod/discussions) mod's author headpats and calling him a good boy, without those author might run out of motivation ;)